mkomilov6611/adventOfCode/README.md

 # adventOfCode
 # 2022

-Disclaimer: The codes here are not the best optimized nor clean, it was just DIASAP approach (Do-It-ASAP).
+Disclaimer: The solutions here are not the best optimized nor clean, it was just DIF approach (Do-It-Fast).